duju211/rvest_tsg/README.md

 # Idea

-Scrape the website of one of my favorite football clubs to get an overview of the content there.
+Scrape the website of my local football club to get an overview of the content there.

 The CSS selectors were extracted using techniques described in this [wonderful tutorial](https://github.com/hadley/web-scraping).
 Mainly